Work and transact online

 Companies Register(external link)

-• Make sure your personal information is secure
+• Make sure your connection is secure

 Look for a padlock symbol next to the in your browser, or check the URL starts with https:// rather than http:// – this means that the connection from your browser to the web server is encrypted and no one else can copy information you send.
 Don’t submit any personal information on a page that doesn’t have this.